siberianfox/tinygwiki/TinyG-Start.md

 PS Caveat: Be sure to switch the AC input from 240v to 120v if you are in the US or a 120v mains country.
 Most PSs will still work, but will audibly "click" and lose power if you don't set this correctly.
 Also, we've gotten Meanwell clones ordering from eBay - like Meigwei.
 Sheesh - they said I was ordering a Meanwell.

 #### Stepper Motors
 TinyG will work with bipolar and unipolar stepper motors.
 This covers most NEMA17 and NEMA23 motors you are likely to encounter.
 It will not work with motors wired as 5 wire "star configurations", so avoid these.

+We have never found a NEMA17 that would not work with TinyG, and almost every NEMA23 we have tried will work if rated up to about 3 amps per winding.
+We also routinely run NEMA34's, but not in high mechanical load situations.
+The motor's rated voltage is irrelevant and can be ignored.
+When running NEMA23's or any motor that draws more than 2 amps we recommend fan cooling.
+Note that most of the heat comes off the bottom copper, so be sure to provide air circulation for the **bottom of the board** as well as the top.

 Some of out favorite sources for stepper motors are:

 * [Automation Technology Inc. (Keling)](http://www.automationtechnologiesinc.com/)
 * [Alltronics](http://www.alltronics.com/cgi-bin/category/55 www.alltronics.com/cgi-bin/category/55)